analyticascent/stylext/README.md

 Stylext aims to be simpler to use and easier to modify than jstylo and anonymouth; both of which were the subject of complaints among those I recommended them to for not being easy to install/run/understand for laypersons.
 I have done my best to abide to the "don't trust what you can't comprehend" principle that some in the world of privacy tenaciously adhere to.

 Anyone who is familiar with the Iris classification problem can conceptually understand how this project works.
-Instead of petal measurements however, average occurance of certain characters per tweet is used.
+Instead of petal measurements however, average occurence of certain characters per tweet is used.
 More sophisticated machine learning features can be used, but simplicity is prioritized over accuracy for demonstration purposes.
 This should make the tool more accessible to those who intend to use it for themselves.

 ---